 • group extrasystoles;

-• complete blockade of atrioventricular conduction;
+• complete block of atrioventricular conduction;

 Effects of anesthesia on the brain